 Everybody knows what supposedly happened next, but not one of the photographers caught the actual ‘spark’ that allegedly led to the ‘explosion.’
 There was plenty of footage of a large fireball above the airship with a portion of the outer skin opened up and there was footage of the poor souls trying to escape the burning wreckage, but no one caught the spark on film.
 Strange that, with twenty-two photographers present, all of whom would be vying for a potential ‘scoop.’

 The most serious problem with the mainstream version of the Hindenburg ‘explosion’ scenario is the fact that Hydrogen, by itself, separated from oxygen in a sealed gas cell (Hindenburg had 16 separate cells,) does not burn.
 Hydrogen and oxygen need to be combined stoichiometrically (look it up!) for this to happen, but there was only pure hydrogen in the Hindenburg.
+You can check this source for additional reading.
 Even striking a match inside a hydrogen fuel cell would do nothing at all except immediately extinguish itself as soon as the oxygen, in solid oxide form, contained within the match-head powder was exhausted.
 If a static spark ignited Hindenburg, it would have started burning on the outside of the ship’s skin where air containing oxygen could have mixed with the hydrogen escaping from a small leak and even if there was a static electricity spark, as had never yet occurred in 30 years of successful operation, how would a flame requiring oxygen, burn its way inside the gas cell where there is no oxygen?
 It is all an impossibility.

 Hindenburg had instruments that would have detected and transmitted the slightest changes in gas pressure to the bridge, so any sizable leak would have caused a pressure-drop almost immediately and would have been detected and the pilots would have then sought to correct the problem.
 If a spark had then occurred in this split section time window, we would have seen a small flame on the outside skin, burning like the head of a small gas torch where the hole was.
 But there was no way that the flame could have entered the cell, and no way were there any signs of a bomb or explosion there.